Skip to main content ITU

 In Denmark supplementary courses are offered by VUC.
 Please note, the teaching language is typically Danish.

 Niels Brock sometimes offers a supplementary course in Mathematics level B in English.
-Read more at the web page of Niels Brock.
+Read more on the web page of Niels Brock.

 Danish A requirement